The heart & the sleep

 Schlafstörungen schaden Herz-Kreislauf-System

-The optimal sleep duration is usually between seven and eight hours a night, but today every second German regularly sleeps less than six hours a day.
-Even two nights with too little sleep affect our state of health noticeably, but chronic sleepingl in particular can lead to overstraining of the cardiovascular system and damage the heart immensely.
+The optimal sleep duration is usually between seven and eight hours per night, but one in two Germans now regularly sleeps less than six hours per day.
+Even two nights with too little sleep can noticeably affect our health, but chronic sleepl in particular can lead to overstressing of the cardiovascular system and cause immense damage to the heart.
 Scientific studies show that the risk of a heart attack, stroke or other cardiovascular diseases more than doubles in people who regularly sleep less than five hours!

-Insufficient sleep means stress for the organism, there is an increased release of stress hormones (e.g. B cortisol or adrenaline) and high nerve activity, causing the heart to beat faster and blood pressure to rise.
-If our blood pressure is too high, the heart has to pump against a greater resistance in the blood vessels.
-Due to the increased exertion and increased pressure, the heart muscle and blood vessels lose their elasticity, the arteries narrow, which further reduces our heart's performance and makes it more difficult for the transport of nutrients in the blood flow.
+Too little sleep means stress for the organism, resulting in an increased release of stress hormones (e.g. b cortisol or adrenaline) and high nerve activity, causing the heart to beat faster and blood pressure to rise.
+If our blood pressure is too high, the heart has to pump against greater resistance in the blood vessels.
+Due to the increased exertion and increased pressure, the heart muscle and blood vessels lose elasticity, the arteries narrow, which further reduces the performance of our heart and makes it more difficult for nutrients to be transported in the blood flow.

-Not only too little, but also too much sleep is said to have a negative effect on the cardiovascular system, according to studies.
-With a daily sleep quota of more than nine hours, the risk of illness is 33% higher than for people who sleep between six and eight hours.
-In this article we explained exactly what too much sleep means for the body and the psyche.
-The right amount of sleep therefore makes a decisive contribution to good heart function.
+But not only too little sleep, but also too much sleep is said to have a negative effect on the cardiovascular system, according to studies.
+If you sleep more than nine hours a day, the risk of illness is 33% higher than for people who sleep between six and eight hours.
+We have explained in this article what exactly too much sleep means for the body and the psyche.
+The right amount of sleep makes a decisive contribution to good heart function.

-Many reasons can cause us to wake up in the night or wake up and be roused from sleep.
-Then the nervous system is activated, stress hormones are released and the body is put into a state of stress, with a sudden increase in heart rate and blood pressure.
+Numerous reasons can cause us to wake up in the night or awaken and be jolted out of sleep.
+The nervous system is then activated, stress hormones are released and the body is put into a state of stress, with the heart rate and blood pressure suddenly increasing.

 Gestörtes Herz-Kreislauf-System im Schlaf: Junger Mann erwacht nachts aus dem Schlaf

-Breathing problems, especially at night, damage the heart, e.g. B Breathing pauses due to so-called respiratory apnea, but also the more common snoring.
-Breathing disorders impede the supply of oxygen to the brain and organs during sleep, putting the body on high alert.
-Adrenaline is released, the person concerned is awakened and the cardiovascular system is suddenly activated in a harmful way.
+Nighttime breathing problems in particular damage the heart, e.g. b Stopping breathing due to so-called respiratory apnea, but also the more common snoring.
+Breathing disorders hinder the supply of oxygen to the brain and organs during sleep, putting the body on alert.
+Adrenaline is released, the person affected is woken up and the cardiovascular system is suddenly activated in a harmful way.

-A healthy, strong heart and restful sleep are ultimately mutually dependent.
-A good heart function makes us efficient and ensures that our metabolism, hormone production or vital organ functions run smoothly and that a regulated blood flow can supply all parts of the body with oxygen and other important nutrients.
-The healthy blood circulation thus enables a natural sleep-wake rhythm and makes a decisive contribution to the smooth running of the sleep and recovery processes at night.
+A healthy, strong heart and restful sleep ultimately depend on each other.
+Good heart function makes us efficient and ensures that our metabolism, hormone production and vital organ functions run smoothly and that a regulated blood flow can supply all areas of the body with oxygen and other important nutrients.
+The healthy blood circulation enables a natural sleep-wake rhythm and makes a decisive contribution to the smooth functioning of the sleep and recovery processes at night.

-We all know that sufficient and restful sleep is of great importance for almost all of our bodily functions.
-But especially our "motor", the much-needed heart, quickly suffers from stress and the consequences of disturbed sleep.
-With an active everyday life and the right sleep hygiene you not only make it easier to fall asleep or stay asleep - you ensure a strong heart, promote your health and create optimal conditions for full performance in everyday life.
+We all know that sufficient, restful sleep is of great importance for almost all of our bodily functions.
+But our “engine”, the urgently needed heart, in particular quickly suffers from the stress and the consequences of disturbed sleep.
+With an active everyday life and correct sleep hygiene you not only make it easier to fall asleep or stay asleep - you ensure a strong heart, promote your health and create optimal conditions for full performance in everyday life.

 4. Conclusion

-• The heart controls the blood flow and forms the life-sustaining cardiovascular system with the blood vessels
+• The heart controls blood flow and, together with the blood vessels, forms the life-sustaining cardiovascular system

-• Sleep disorders, lack of sleep and frequent awakenings can be detrimental to heart health
+• Sleep disorders, lack of sleep and frequent awakenings can harm heart health

-• Lack of sleep increases the risk of cardiovascular disease, heart attack or stroke by more than 50%
+• Lack of sleep increases the risk of cardiovascular disease, heart attacks or strokes by more than 50%

 • If you sleep too much, the risk of illness is 33% higher compared to a healthy amount of sleep (6 - 8 hours per night)